isomerpages/govtech-corp/media/technews/_posts/2020-06-29-post-Two reasons why Singapore is sticking with TraceTogether’s protocol.md

 to as many people as possible, we had to consider [hardware] tokens that would be simpler, more effective and more convenient than phones,” noted Minister Balakrishnan.</p>
-<p>A new portable device, the&nbsp;<a href="https://www.tech.gov.sg/media/media-releases/2020-06-16-tracetogether-token-media-statement" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether Token</a>,
+<p>A new portable device, the&nbsp;TraceTogether Token, will help address
-will help address some of the challenges faced by the mobile app, such as the need for maximum effectiveness and battery drain.</p>
+some of the challenges faced by the mobile app, such as the need for maximum effectiveness and battery drain.</p>
 <p>Such an option, however, wouldn’t have been possible with EN, which is
 limited to the iOS and Android operating systems.
 As a home-grown solution designed to meet the country’s needs, TraceTogether and the underlying